Harsh-Sensei/NL2SQL/readme.md

-Code for Natural Languade to SQL query conversion using template based deep learning techiques.
+Code for Natural Languade to SQL query conversion using template based deep learning techniques.